ShouvikSQA/Java_Simple_Quiz_System/README.md

 ## Project Summary
 - Here We cave created a project by using Java Programming Language.
 - In the Project System , we can login as an admin and create quiz questions .
 Or we can login as a student and perticipate in the quiz exam.
+- **Here No questions will be repeated in the same quiz, that is ensured**

 ## Prerequisites